 As stated above, the pentatonic name gets its name from its set of 5 notes.
 Most scales, such as the major and natural minor scales, have 7 notes instead.

-For starters, let’s check which notes exist in the minor pentatonic scale, and compare it with its “parent scale”, which is the natural minor scale.
+Let’s check which notes exist in the minor pentatonic scale, and compare it with its “parent scale”, which is the natural minor scale.

 Once again, we will be using E Minor as our key throughout the article.
-This is one of the most popular keys among guitarists since you have the open low E string as your root note!
+This is one of the most popular keys among guitarists since you have the open low E string as your root note.

 In E Minor, the natural minor scale has the following notes: